ozflare/ctf-writeups/WolvCTF 2024/README.md

 > ``` We encoded a flag, and to make sure that pesky interlopers couldn't reverse it, we shredded the encoding code. ```

-> ``` Note: The encoder was written in C. The code is written with good style, but all indents have been removed. ```

 ### doubledelete's revenge

 - 105 solves / 100 points